yanhui09/laca/README.md

                                   2]
   --jobs-max INTEGER              Number of jobs for threads-dependent tasks.
                                   [default: 6]
-  --nanopore                      Use config template for nanopore reads.
+  --ont                           Use config template for ONT reads.
+Option is
-                                  Option is mutually exclusive with 'isoseq'.
+                                  mutually exclusive with 'isoseq'.
-  --isoseq                        Use config template for pacbio CCS reads.
+  --isoseq                        Use config template for PacBio CCS reads.
-                                  Option is mutually exclusive with
+                                  Option is mutually exclusive with 'ont'.
-                                  'nanopore'.
   --longumi                       Use primer design from longumi paper (https:
                                   //doi.org/10.1038/s41592-020-01041-y).
                                   Option is mutually exclusive with